What is oesophageal cancer?

 All of these symptoms can be explained by something else.
 But if you are worried, tell your doctor.

-If your doctor suspects you have oesophageal cancer, they may order tests such as an endoscopy (where a flexible tube is used to look down your throat and into your stomach), a biopsy (where a small sample of tissue is removed to be examined in the lab), and scans including CT or PET.
+If your doctor suspects you have oesophageal cancer, they may refer you to a specialist who may order tests such as an endoscopy (where a flexible tube is used to look down your throat and into your stomach), a biopsy (where a small sample of tissue is removed to be examined in the lab), and scans including CT or PET.

 You may also have a 'barium swallow', where you swallow a liquid that lights up your digestive system on an X-ray.
 You may also have scans of nearby organs to see if the cancer has spread.